Sizes of Plasma Cutter Tips: Charts for Amps & Thickness

 amperage thickness travel speed

-Two variables drive clean plasma cuts: amperage matched to thickness and travel speed matched to heat input.
+Two settings drive clean plasma cuts: amperage matched to thickness and travel speed matched to heat input.
+You need enough power to sever the metal without overheating the edge.

-Adjust travel speed incrementally to keep the arc trailing slightly behind the leading edge of the kerf with minimal drag lines.
+Adjust travel speed in small steps.
+Keep the arc trailing slightly behind the leading edge of the kerf.
+Then check cut face uniformity, kerf width, and complete separation.

 Pierce Height, Standoff, and Voltage for Clean Cuts